-A coverage audit lets you reevaluate your home insurance needs and determine whether your property is covered for its full replacement value.
+A coverage audit lets you reevaluate your home insurance needs and determine whether your property is covered for its total replacement value.
 The value can change due to many factors, including an increase in the price of construction materials.
-Without regularly conducting a New Year’s insurance review, you may end up with a coverage gap worth tens of thousands of dollars in less than a decade.
+Without regular insurance review, you may end up with a coverage gap worth tens of thousands of dollars in less than a decade.

 Practical Tips for New Year’s Insurance Review

 Be sure to delve deep into details, like upgrading from standard to custom kitchen finishes; the latter will cost more to replace, so it impacts your premiums.
-Don’t forget to mention newly installed plumbing lines or electrical systems since they also affect the cost of rebuilding your house.
+Also, don’t forget to mention newly installed plumbing lines or electrical systems since they also affect the cost of rebuilding your house.

 Furniture and other items you keep in your newly finished basement are at risk of water damage in case of leaks.
 Your insurance agent can tell you whether this new risk requires a separate cover.

-If you bought new electrical appliances, furniture, or clothing, you should update your standard homeowners coverage with the recent acquisitions.
+If you bought new electrical appliances, furniture, or clothing, you should update your standard homeowner’s coverage with the recent acquisitions.
 However, this may not be the right cover for valuables you recently added to your inventory.
-You may need extended coverage to fully protect any new jewelry, wedding rings, artwork, or golf clubs in your home.
+For example, you may need extended coverage to fully protect any new jewelry, wedding rings, artwork, or golf clubs in your home.

 Let the insurance agent know about your new home office, too.
-Does your homeowners policy cover your type of business?
+For example, does your homeowner’s policy cover your type of business?
 Do you need a separate cover to protect your home business equipment?

 Not all changes in your home will trigger a spike in your premiums.
-Others may qualify for a discount on your homeowners policy, especially if they can help mitigate the covered hazard.
+Others may qualify for a discount on your homeowner’s policy significantly if they can help mitigate the covered hazard.
 For instance, installing a fire detection system minimizes the risk of a fire disaster at home.
-While a new hail-resistant roof may increase the cost of rebuilding your property, it may also entitle you to lower premiums.
+Likewise, while a new hail-resistant roof may increase the cost of rebuilding your property, it may also entitle you to lower premiums.

-Adding new lawn care equipment, such as a riding mower, increases the value of your home.
+Adding new lawn care equipment, such as a riding mower increases the value of your home.
 A new sprinkler system and swimming pool have a similar impact.
 Be sure to determine the effects of such features on your policy.
-Don’t forget to discuss liabilities that may come up as a result of your new pool—those may impact your premiums, too.
+Don’t forget to discuss liabilities that may come up due to your new pool—those may impact your premiums, too.

-These are the important New Year’s insurance review tips you should consider implementing to protect your property.
-For any questions about updating your homeowners insurance policy, visit the team at C.V.
-Mason Insurance Agency.
+These are the critical New Year’s insurance review tips you should consider implementing to protect your property.
+For any questions about updating your homeowner’s insurance policy, visit the C.V.
+Mason Insurance Agency team.
 Our home insurance policies work to protect residents in Bristol and neighboring cities in Connecticut.
 Give our experts a call for more information.